Lenny's Podcast/Discussions

 juni

-And the transcript usually shows whether it was there.
-The setup either touches the prior answer, or it floats above it.
+And the close tells you whether it was there.
+Lenny's close with Anneka Gupta says it plainly -- we covered so much ground, I feel like this is going to help a lot of people.
+The setup either touches the material, or it floats above it.
 That is why source moments matter.

 Moments from the transcript